 If you have been injured at work, suffer from an occupational illness, or have become ill as a result of your work, contact our experienced Staten Island work comp doctor today to discuss your individual case.

-The right approach to the medical treatment of Work Comp patients
+Anagenesis Spine & Joint Health is the right approach to the medical treatment of Workers Compensation patients

 Our goal is to get injured employees back to work as fast as possible, having the patients’ long-term physical well-being in mind, and, whenever possible, aiming at a full recovery.